 If a student is planning to study abroad in a country where a foreign language is spoken and that foreign language is taught by USC Dornsife, the student must have completed, be enrolled in, or have tested out of at least the second semester of that language by the time of application to study abroad.
 A number of programs require more than two semesters of a foreign language.
 Some programs have specific requirements.
 Please see the program pages for more details.

-In cases where a program provider (e.g. Syracuse Unversity in Florence, IES Milan, IES Vienna, etc.) does not have a foreign language requirement, USC applicants must meet the language requirement as established by the USC Dornsife Office of Overseas Studies.
+In cases where a program provider (e.g. Syracuse University in Florence, IES Milan, CIEE Shanghai, etc.) does not have a foreign language requirement or has a lower requirement than USC Overseas Studies, USC applicants must meet the language requirement as established by the USC Dornsife Office of Overseas Studies.

 Student Conduct Requirements